 Extratropical jets, storm tracks, and blocking

-AR5 reported a likely poleward shift of storm tracks and jet streams since the 1970s from different datasets, variables and approaches.
+The AR5 reported a likely poleward shift of storm tracks and jet streams since the 1970s from different datasets, variables and approaches.
 These trends were consistent with the HC widening and the poleward shifting of the circulation features since the 1970s.
 There was low confidence in any large-scale change in blocking.